Stacey Abrams Urges Congress to Scale Up Mail-In Voting

 Wisconsin health officials have confirmed that more than 65 people who tested positive for Covid-19 more than two days after the election reported they had voted in person or worked the polls, but they also faced other possible exposures.
 Abrams responded to the congressman’s attack by saying there is a direct correlation based on the evidence.

-Republicans also hit back, arguing voters in all 50 states can request mail-in ballots.
-But Abrams said voting by mail is not a choice for many Americans in states where there is not the infrastructure in place to distribute and process requested ballots.
+Republicans also went after Abrams by arguing voters in all 50 states can request mail-in ballots.
+She said voting by mail is not a choice for many Americans in states where there is not the infrastructure in place to distribute and process requested ballots.

 Dale Ho, voting rights project director for the ACLU, agreed with Abrams.
 In Wisconsin, election officials are struggling to process five times the number of requests for mail-in ballots that they saw in 2016, while in Pennsylvania requests are up 18-fold.